Magical Hooded Poncho

 Make a crochet chain or a knit i-cord long enough to string through round 2 of neck and with enough to tie a bow.
 Thread draw string through round 2 of neck, under the knits and over the purls.
 Add tassels to the ends of the draw strings.
 Find a tutorial for tassels here.

-©Copyright 2016 Jessie Rayot / Jessie At Home All my videos, patterns and posts are my own work.
-Do not copy them in any way.
-If you want to share this information with someone, share the link to this post.
+© Copyright 2016 Jessie Rayot / Jessie At Home All my videos, patterns, charts, photos and posts are my own work, so you may not copy them in any way.
+If you want to share this information with someone, then share the link to this post.
 If you want to share on your own blog / website, then you may use the first photo in this post and link back to this post.
-You may not give away printed copies of this post.
-Thank you.
+Also, you may not give away printed copies of this post.

 In the very beginning rnd 1 (Hood) can I ASSUME that the stitches are being connected in a circle?
 Based on the next statement to continue “knitting” until pieces measures 4″ or is this worked as a “flat piece” = KNIT – TURN – PURL – TURN ETC. I have been knitting for 40 plus years have to admit the beginning is a little confusing.